Need to talk? Call 1800 882 436.

 First aid kits

 First aid kits contain many of the things needed to treat common injuries.
-Basic first aid kits usually include:

 • materials like plastic strips, swabs, bandages, dressing pads and tape

-• instruments such as scissors and tweezers
+• instruments like scissors and tweezers

 • a thermal blanket to keep an injured or ill person warm

 Once you have a kit, you can customise it to suit your needs.
-For example, if you have a baby, you might want to include a digital thermometer and pain relief medication suitable for infants.
+For example, if you have a baby, you might want to include a digital thermometer and pain relief medicine suitable for infants.

-Make sure you keep your kit safe and dry, and check it regularly to make sure the contents are in good condition and within the use-by date.
+Make sure you keep your kit safe and dry and check it regularly to make sure the contents are in good condition and within the use-by date.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: November 2021
+Last reviewed: April 2023

 Back To Top